FAQ'S

 Is this ok for beginners?

 Yes.
 Our guides show you how the snowmobile works and go through the safety protocols with everyone.
 There is a guide in the front for guests who wish to go faster and/or are more comfortable driving.
-There is also a guide in the back for those less comfortable driving and who just want to enjoy the scenery.
+There is also a guide in the back for those who are less comfortable driving and just want to enjoy the scenery.
 The back guide is also there so no one gets left behind.

 Is there an age limit to ride?